Which country is cheaper, the USA or Belgium?

 The beaches at The USA attract visitors from all over.
 With multiple coastlines and a diverse array of beach areas, the United States offers plenty of amazing beach vacation opportunities.
 The east coast from Florida up to Maine is lined with both smaller towns and larger cities that offer beaches.
 Some are popular and active, while others are quiet and relaxed.
 Some of the more popular destinations include the beaches in Florida such as Fort Lauderdale and Daytona, Hilton Head and Myrtle in South Carolina, the Outer Banks of North Carolina, Virginia Beach, Ocean City to Rehoboth in Maryland and Delaware, the Jersey Shore, Long Island, and Cape Code in Massachusetts.
 On the West Coast, you'll find gorgeous beaches from San Diego in Southern California all the way up through L.A. and the Bay Area.
 The coastlines of Oregon and Washington also have stunning beaches to visit.
 The gulf Coast from Florida to Texas experiences warmer weather almost all year, and attracts large crowds with blue water and white sandy beaches.
 Furthermore, Hawaii offers plenty of amazing beaches as the islands have a tropical climate.

-Los Angeles: Ranging from beaches with stunning natural beauty to those with glamourous high energy, this city has a number of beaches to choose from.
+Los Angeles: Ranging from beaches with stunning natural beauty to those with glamourous and fun atmospheres, this city has a number of beaches to choose from.
+There are many fun and high-energy urban beach settings, and there are also beaches that are lined with parks and offer a more natural environment.
 Some of the most popular are Santa Monica, Malibu, Huntington Beach, and Redondo Beach.

 San Diego: The city has great beaches with tidal pools and interesting sea life at low tide.
-Popular beaches include La Jolla Cove Beach, Coronado Beach, and Pacific Beach.
+Adults and kids alike will enjoy hitting the beach when the tides are out and looking for local critters in the tidal pools.
+Popular beaches in the area include La Jolla Cove Beach, Coronado Beach, and Pacific Beach.

 West Palm Beach: From bustling beaches with a boardwalk to quieter, more relaxing beaches surrounded by parkland, there are are number of options in the area.

 Maui: The island has stunning beaches and more miles of swimmable beach than any of the other Hawaiian islands.
-One of the best swimming beaches is Kapalua Beach.
+One of the best swimming beaches is Kapalua Beach, but other favorite beaches include Makena Beach State Park, Ka'anapali Beach, Baldwin Beach Park, and Wai'anapanapa State Park.

-If you're looking to go shopping, Belgium and The USA both offer plenty of spots.
+If you're looking to go shopping, Belgium and The USA both offer plenty of great spots.

 Shopping is a popular activity when visiting Belgium.
 Brussels, Antwerp, Ghent, and other major cities offer plenty of trendy shops, fashionable boutiques, art galleries, and chocolate shops.
 Also, you can't miss all of the diamond stores in Antwerp.
 Even if you're not buying, it's fun to peruse the window displays.
 In Brussels, make sure to visit the Royal Saint Hubert Galleries not just for the shops, but also for the architecture and history of the building.
 Another nice indoor spot is Passage du Nord, and Boulevard de Waterloo has plenty of upscale shops.
 In Antwerp, the diamond shops are located not far from the historic train station, while more of the clothing boutiques are found in De Modewijk, the fashion quarter of the city.